-- D. The Superintendent shall present to the School Board for review and approval the findings of the safety and security review meeting and the appropriate school safety, emergency management, and preparedness plans.
+- C. Upon completion of these self-assessments, the Superintendent shall convene a safety and security review meeting for the purpose of: - reviewing the current School Safety and Security Plan and the results of the self-assessment; - identifying necessary modifications to the plan; - identifying additional necessary training for staff and students; and - discussing any other related matters deemed necessary by the meeting participants. - D. The Superintendent shall present to the School Board for review and approval the findings of the safety and security review meeting and the appropriate school safety, emergency management, and preparedness plans.
 The Superintendent shall make any necessary recommendations to the School Board that identify strategies and activities that the School Board should incorporate into the School Safety and Security Plan and/ or implement in order to improve school safety and security.
-The School Safety and Security Plan is, however, confidential and is not subject to review or release as a public record. - E. The Superintendent shall report the self-assessment results and any action taken by the School Board to review the School Safety and Security Plan to the Commissioner of Education within thirty (30) days after the School Board meeting. - F. Emergency management and preparedness plans shall include notification procedures for weapon use and active assailant/ hostage situations, hazardous materials and toxic chemical spills, weather emergencies, and exposure resulting from a manmade emergency. - G. Emergency management and preparedness procedures for active assailant situations shall engage the participation of the School District school safety specialist, threat assessment team members, faculty, staff, and students for each school and be conducted by the law enforcement agency or agencies designated as first responders to the school's campus.
-Accommodations for drills at exceptional student education centers may be provided. - H. Each school shall develop and maintain an up-to-date plan based upon the uniform guidelines and including the provisions of Florida law, State Board of Education rules, and other applicable regulations. - I. Copies of school plans shall be provided to county and city law enforcement agencies, fire departments, and emergency preparedness officials.
+The School Safety and Security Plan is, however, confidential and is not subject to review or release as a public record. - E. The Superintendent shall report the self-assessment results and any action taken by the School Board to review the School Safety and Security Plan to the Commissioner of Education within thirty (30) days after the School Board meeting. - F. Emergency management and preparedness plans shall include notification procedures for weapon use and active assailant/ hostage situations, hazardous materials and toxic chemical spills, weather emergencies, and exposure resulting from a manmade emergency. - G. Emergency management and preparedness procedures for active assailant situations shall engage the participation of the School District School Safety Specialist, threat assessment team members, faculty, staff, and students for each school and be conducted by the law enforcement agency or agencies designated as first responders to the school's campus.
+Accommodations for drills at exceptional student education centers may be provided.

+- H. Each school shall develop and maintain an up-to-date plan based upon the uniform guidelines and including the provisions of Florida law, State Board of Education rules, and other applicable regulations. - I. Copies of school plans shall be provided to county and city law enforcement agencies, fire departments, and emergency preparedness officials.